mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/typesystem/index.md

+!!! question "What is Helgins?"

+    It's the old name of the typesystem.
+The name is nowadays is not used anymore.

 !!! warning  "Typesystem rules are not executing."

     Turn off the [power save mode](https://www.jetbrains.com/help/mps/status-bar.html?q=Power%20save%20mode).
 Also make sure that the languages that contains the rules is used.
 Make sure that under Tool->